pwall567/kjson-core/README.md

 ### `JSONNumberValue`

-The number value classes all derive from the abstract class `JSONNumberValue`, which itself derives from the system class `Number`.
+The number value classes all derive from the sealed class `JSONNumberValue`, which itself derives from the system class `Number`.
 That class provides a set of `toInt()`, `toLong()` _etc._ functions, to which `JSONNumberValue` adds the following: